Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Understand how business decisions should be made based on relevant information and calculations.
 Identification of the right information is essential.

-• Analyse diversions from the plan and take corrective action in both the short-term and the long-term
+• Analyze diversions from the plan and take corrective action in both the short-term and the long-term

-• Participate in the improvement of performance of your organization.
+• Participate in the improvement of the performance of your organization.

 Module 3 – Financial Management